Coherence Part I: An Introduction

 Coherence is not a Database

 Coherence does however support an object based query language which is not dissimilar to SQL.
+There is now even an SQL-like declarative language you can use too.
 However Coherence is not suited to complex data operations or long transactions.
-It is designed for very fast data access via lookups based on simple attributes e.g. retrieving a trade by its trade ID, writing a new trade, retrieving trades in a date range etc.
+It is designed for fast data access via lookups based on simple attributes e.g. retrieving a trade by its trade ID, writing a new trade, retrieving trades in a date range etc as well as executing data-centric custom functions (more to come on this later)

 Coherence does not support:

-* Coherence does support a simpler, object based query language but it is important to note that coherence does not lend itself to certain types of query, in particular large joins across multiple fact tables.
+** Coherence does support a simpler, object based query language but it is important to note that coherence does not lend itself to certain types of query, in particular large joins across multiple fact tables.
+There is now a newer declarative language option too.

 Comparing Coherence with Other High Performance Data Repositories

-Now lets compare coherence with some other prominent products in the Oracle suite (which RBS favour).
-Firstly lets look at the relationship between Oracle RAC (Real Application Cluster) and Coherence.
+Now lets compare Coherence with some other prominent products in the Oracle suite.
+Firstly lets look at the relationship with Oracle RAC (Real Application Cluster).

 RAC is a clustered database technology.
 Being clustering it, like Coherence, is fault tolerant and highly available – that is to say that loss of a single machine will not significantly effect the running of the application.
 However, unlike Coherence, RAC is durable to almost any failure as data is persisted to (potentially several different) disks.
 However Coherence’s lack of disk access makes it significantly faster and thus the choice for many highly performant applications.
 Finally RAC supports SQL and thus can handle complex data processing.
 RAC however is limited by the fact that it is a Shared Disk Architecture, whereas Coherence is Shared Nothing (This difference is beyond the scope of this article but is discussed in full here).